joostkremers/pandoc-mode/docs/index.md

 ## Setting an output file

-If you want to save the output to a file rather than have it appear in the output buffer, you can set an explicit output file.
-Note that setting an output *file* is not the same thing as setting an output *format*.
-(Normally the output *file* has a suffix that indicates what the output *format* is, but `pandoc-mode` does not enforce this.)
+Most of the time, you’ll want to save the output Pandoc produces to a file, rather than capturing it in a buffer.
+To achieve this, you must set an output file.
+The Pandoc option to use is `output-file` (or `--output` on the command line), and it’s available in the transient menu under “Options \| Files”.

 In `pandoc-mode`, the output file setting has three options: the default is to send output to stdout, in which case it is redirected to the buffer `*Pandoc output*`.
-To set an output file, press `o` and type the name of the output file.
+To set an output file name, press `o` and type the name of the output file.
 Alternatively, you can also let Emacs create an output filename for you.
-To choose this option, use the prefix argument `C-u` (i.e., press `C-u o` in the file menu).
-To unset the output file and have the output redirected to the output buffer, use the negative prefix argument.
+To choose this option, use a numeric prefix argument, e.g., `C-u 1` (or `M-1`; the actual number is irrelevant).
+The output file name consists of the base name of the input file plus the extensions for the output format, as defined in the sure option `pandoc-output-file-extensions`.

-Note that Pandoc does not allow output to be sent to stdout if the output format is an OpenOffice.org Document (ODT), EPUB or MS Word (docx) file.
-Therefore, in those cases, unless you specify an output filename yourself, Emacs will create an output filename for you.
+For a few output formats, e.g., odt or docx, Pandoc does not allow output to be sent to stdout.
+Therefore, in those cases, unless you specify an output filename yourself, Emacs will create an output filename for you even if you did not explicitly asked for one.

-Also note that the output file you set is always just the base filename, it does not specify a directory.
-Which directory the output file is written to depends on the setting “Output Directory” (which is not actually a Pandoc option).
-Emacs creates an output destination out of the settings for the output directory and output file.
-If you don’t specify any output directory, the output file will be written to the same directory that the input file is in.
+One thing to keep in mind is that the output file you set is by default just the base filename, it does not specify a directory.
+This means that the output file is created in the same directory as the input file.
+With the prefix argument `C-u`, however, you can also store the fully expanded path, if you wish to put the output file in a different directory.

+Alternatively, you can set an output directory in the Files menu.
+This is not actually a Pandoc option, rather it’s a convenience feature of `pandoc-mode`.
+It is mostly useful if you have more than one input file in the same directory and you want all their output files to go to another directory.
+This can be done by creating a project settings file, as discussed below in the section [Settings Files](#settings-files).

+Note that in the Files menu, the output file is usually displayed as a full path, even if you only set the filename itself, without the directory path.
+This is because when Pandoc is called, `pandoc-mode` always passes it a fully expanded file name and the Files menu shows you what that is.
+The part that `pandoc-mode` infers is displayed using `font-lock-comment-face`, however, to remind you that you did not set it explicitly.

 ## Creating a pdf

 The second item in the main menu is “Create PDF” (invoked with `C-c / p`).
 This option calls Pandoc with a PDF file as output file.
-Pandoc offers different ways of creating a PDF file: you can use LaTeX, an HTML-to-PDF converter, or groff.
+Pandoc offers different ways of creating a PDF file: you can use LaTeX, an HTML-to-PDF converter, groff, and a few others.
 Which method is used depends on the output format you specify, because Pandoc creates a PDF file by first converting your input file to the specified output format and then calling the pdf converter on the output file.
+So if your output format is `latex`, Pandoc first converts your input file to `.tex` and then calls LaTeX to convert it to pdf.
+If your output format is HTML, the input file is first converted to HTML and then converted to PDF using `weasyprint` or one of the other options, which can be set with `pdf-engine`.

-When creating a PDF using `pandoc-mode`, Emacs first checks if the output format of the current buffer is set to `latex`, `context`, `beamer`, `html`, or `ms`.
+When creating a PDF using `pandoc-mode`, Emacs first checks if the output format of the current buffer is set to `latex`, `context`, `beamer`, `html`, `ms`, or `typst`.
 If it is, `C-c / p` creates the PDF using that format.
 If you want to bypass this automatic detection, use a prefix argument `C-u` (i.e., type `C-c / C-u p`).
 Emacs will then ask you for the output format to use.